paulobarbos00/cerberus-front/README.md

 # Cerberus - Front

-### O Projeto Cerberus consiste em um serviço de organização e catálogo de links para auxiliar o usuário a acessar seus conteúdos de forma prática.
+### The Cerberus Project consists of an organization service and catalog of links to help the user to access its content in a practical way.

-## Tecnologias:
+## Technologies:
 - React
 - NextJS v13
 - TypeScript
 - ESLint
 - Prettier

-## Equipe:
+## Team:
 - [Ytalo Gabriel](https://github.com/ytalogabriel)
 - [Hudson Gomes](https://github.com/gomeshud)
 - [João Victor](https://github.com/vikmiranda)